 London getting to zero

-London aims to end new HIV infections, stop preventable HIV deaths and eliminate the discrimination and stigma associated with HIV.
+London aims to end new transmissions of HIV, stop preventable HIV deaths and eliminate the discrimination and stigma associated with HIV.

 Fast-track Cities Initiative